ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 Each new assistant comes with two environments: the draft environment and the live environment.
 The draft environment can be managed from the **Draft environment** page, and the live environment can be managed from the **Live environment** page.
 Your users interact with assistants on the live environment and cannot interact with assistants on the draft environment.
 The separation of these two environments allows you to ensure that any in-progress updates to the assistant do not get published.
 You do not want users to stumble upon an incomplete action that leads them to a dead end.

 ## The draft environment

 Use the **Draft environment** page to manage the draft environment.
 Your draft content is permanently connected to the draft environment, and you can preview this content from your customers' perspective on the **Preview** page.
 From the **Preview** page, you can also manage your draft web chat channel.
 All other draft environment integrations are managed from the **Draft environment** page.
 Use your draft integrations for testing, not for going live.
 These integrations are unique to the draft environment, and changes to draft integrations don't affect live integrations.

 ![Image of the Draft environment page](images/draft-environment-page.png)

 The **Assistant preview** pane on the **Preview** page shows what the web chat channel looks like on a sample webpage.
 This preview pane shows draft content, draft integrations, and any changes to the web chat settings.
 To share a preview of your draft content, copy and paste the share link on the left side of the **Preview** page.

+For more information about previewing your assistant in the draft environment, see [Previewing and sharing your assistant](/docs/watson-assistant?topic=watson-assistant-preview-share).

 ## Publishing

 When your content is ready to be exposed to your customers, you can publish from the **Publish** page.
 When you publish, you use the **Publish** page to move saved content from the draft environment to the live environment.
 Each time you publish, you create a new version name, such as V1 or V2.

 ![Image of the Publish page](images/publish-page.png)